Subscribe to the Restaurant Business newsletter

 Top chains are bringing back fan favorites from years—even decades—ago.

-The chain is closing 55 stores and tapping new capital for store-level initiatives.
+The chain kicked off this year by closing 55 stores and tapping new capital for store-level initiatives

 These emerging chains are the growth vehicles to watch—the ones poised to be major industry players in the coming years.